mckernant1/lol-predictions-bot/README.md

 [number of matches] is optional, picks the number of matches to display.
 Default is the next or previous days matches

 ### Esports Commands
+`!ongoing` -> Display all the leagues with ongoing tournaments

 `!schedule <league> [number of matches]` -> Displays the upcoming games for the region

 `!results <league> [number of matches]` -> Displays the most recent results for the region